jayrabjohns/simply-typed-lambda-calculus/README.md

 ## What's included
 - A way to construct terms in the simlpy typed λ-calculus.
 This includes `variables`, typed `abstractions`, and `applications`
 - Helper functions for constructing `Church numerals` and corresponding terms for operations such as addition & multiplication
-- Implementations for `α-conversion, `β-reduction`, normalization, and type checking
+- Implementations for `α-conversion`, `β-reduction`, normalization, and type checking
 - A way to construct higher-order numeric functions (functionals)

 The above are combined into a method for calculating the upper bound for the number of reductions for a given term.
 This is used to show the upper bound decreases with each reduction step and hence illustrates well-typed terms are strongly normalizing.